InstrumentsLearn

 https://www.youtube.com/watch?v=oS-zhEeJyak

-The traditional Luntang is very similar to a xylophone and traditionally used by the Maguindanaon people.
-This is also called “kwintangan kayo” by the Yakan.
-It has 5 horizontal logs that are organized according to pitch in ascending order.
+The traditional luntang is similar to a xylophone and used by the Maguindanaon people, also known as “kwintangan kayo” by the Yakan.
+It has five horizontal logs arranged by pitch in ascending order.

-The Maguindanaon mainly uses Luntang for self-entertainment.
-A farmer plays it to keep himself awake or drive birds away from the rice fields.
+The Maguindanaon use the luntang mainly for self-entertainment, like keeping farmers awake or scaring birds away from rice fields.

-Aside from that, the Yakan people used Luntang for courtship rituals.
-Yakan people are indigenous Filipinos from the southern parts of the Philippines.
+Aside from that, the Yakan, indigenous Filipinos from the southern parts of the Philippines, used the luntang for courtship rituals.

 8. Bungkaka

-Up next is Bungkaka, a percussion instrument made from bamboo.
+Up next is the bungkaka, a percussion instrument made from bamboo.
 This is also called a bamboo buzzer, used mainly in Ifugao and Kalinga in the Philippines.

 The instrument is made from a length of bamboo where the bottom end is the node.
 The upper half consists of two tongues facing each other.
 The bottom serves as the resonator chamber.